bridgesense/dotfiles/README.md

 The following script installs the [Awesome window manager](https://awesomewm.org/) with theme and tweaks by [Jonas Belouadi](https://github.com/potamides/dotfiles/tree/master/.config/awesome).
 The [modalawesome](https://github.com/potamides/modalawesome) library introduces some very nice vi-like, sequential keybindings.
 This concept modalizes the windows into four states similar in manner to Vim and Emacs Evil.

 NOTE: All applications start in tag mode and will not accept keyboard input until they are put into client with the `i` key.
 Use `Super` to exit the client mode.

+WARNING: There is a bug in the awful.keygrabber library of the stable release (4.3 too long) that causes awesome to exit in Luancher mode when hitting the backspace key.
+I'd encourage people to compile awesome directily from the [repo](https://github.com/awesomeWM/awesome.git).
+On Fedora I would suggest this [copr](https://copr.fedorainfracloud.org/coprs/jcrd/awesome-luajit-nightly/) by James R.

 ### Awesome Workstation Installation
 ```bash